stom66/blender-dcltk-cannon-colliders/README.md

 #### Export collection

-* Choose the collection of colliders you wish to export
+* Choose the collection containing the Rigidbodies you wish to export
 * Click the refresh symbol if your collection is not in the dropdown
 * All objects in the collection **with a Rigidbody** will be exported - visbility is ignored